sensel/sensel-controller-scripts/README.md

 A complete script for Live 11, with MPE support.
 This has very different maps from the Ableton Live 10 script.
 The scripts and maps are not interchangeable.
 This is a first beta release, and the mappings may change!
 The functions are extremely similar to the Bitwig scripts - you can refer to the guides in the Bitwig folder for now.

+Refer to the "manual Install" for Live 10 above.
+If you are running both, you can rename teh "Sensel_Morph" folder to "Sensel_Morph11".

 Preset 8 can be used with the Sarah Belle Reid Sound Worlds preset Pack.
 Preset 9 can be used with sonicLAB Fundamental.

 ## Bitwig